-- (61) An application to the court for passing of accounts and remuneration shall be made by notice of application supported by an Affidavit to Pass Accounts in Form 87. - (62) On the application, the court shall give all necessary directions and may refer the matter to the clerk under Rule 32.
+- (61) An application to the court for passing of accounts and remuneration shall be made by notice of application supported by an affidavit in Form 87. - (62) On the application, the court shall give all necessary directions and may refer the matter to the clerk under Rule 32.